aws-solutions-library-samples/guidance-for-custom-game-backend-hosting-on-aws/GodotSample/README.md

 ## Adding nodes for the AWS for Games SDK to your scenes

 The AWS Game SDK contains two components that can be added to your projects.
 These are `AWSGameSDKAuth` and `AWSGameSDKBackend`.
 The AWSGameSDKAuth component allows you to login as guest, refresh your access token, and link accounts to Facebook, Apple, Google Play, and Steam via an API endpoint.
 The AWSGameSDKBackend component allows you to make calls to a backend endpoint to save and retrieve player data.
 You can add the necessary nodes to an appropriate scene for your project.
-The AWSGameSDKBackend requires the AWSGameSDKAuth component, as access tokens are required to save and retrrieve data.
+The AWSGameSDKBackend requires the AWSGameSDKAuth component, as access tokens are required to save and retrieve data.
 These components can be added by adding child nodes to your scene.

 ![Adding AWSGameSDK nodes to your Godot scene](images_readme/add_aws_nodes_to_your_scene.png)